-It’s okay guys, I got you.
+It’s okay Renegades, I got you.
 I have put into place a breakdown so you can get this all done in 7 days.
 I have even included a free checklist for you to download.
 Let me help you put dates in the calendar and heaven forbid, be prepared.

 I love you all, but I am here to push you to what you are capable of.

 Organize Your Shop Now!